Werkstattl/quick-dungeon-crawler-rpg-od/README.md

 - C.RATE (Crit Rate) - Chance to land a critical hit.
 - C.DMG (Crit Damage) - Amount of bonus damage dealt upon landing a critical hit.

+## How Quick Dungeon Crawler on Demand optimizes your gaming experience by downloading and caching sounds and images on demand

+Quick Dungeon Crawler on Demand is a web app that you can play on your browser without installing anything.
+It can also work offline and has some cool features like native apps.
+However, to save your data and storage, it does not download all the sounds at once.
+Instead, it only downloads the sounds you need when you use them, and then saves them on your device for later use.
+This makes the game faster and more efficient.
+However, there is a small downside to this approach.
+Sometimes, when you use a feature that requires a sound for the first time, there might be a slight delay before the sound plays.
+This is because the sound has to be downloaded first and then cached on your device.
+But don’t worry, this only happens once for each sound, and the next time you use it, it will play instantly.
+It is the same with images.
+I hope this helps you understand how Dungeon Crawler on Demand works.
+Thank you for playing it! 😊

 ## Credits

 - [Red Pangilinan](https://github.com/redpangilinan) - Original Creator